How to calm your pet in a storm

 Make sure they have comfortable bedding in their safe space, as well as their favourite toys.
 Also, putting an item of your clothing in there can often help, so they’re surrounded by familiar scents.

 Cats also need an enclosed space.
-You could DIY a little nest using a cardboard box and lots of bedding, or alternatively you can buy cat ‘igloos’.
+You could DIY a little nest using a cardboard box and lots of bedding, or alternatively you can buy cat igloos.

 2. Keep your pets indoors

-Secure all the windows and doors in your house, as loud noises can cause some dogs and cats to escape outdoors.
+Close all the windows and doors in your house, as loud noises can cause some dogs and cats to escape outdoors.

 Also, close your curtains or blinds so they won’t be startled by flashes of light if there’s lightning.